 Out-of-state Contractor License

 If you are a contractor located outside the State of Maryland and are performing new or commercial construction work in Cecil County, Maryland, you must obtain an out-of-state contractor license.
+Please note that these licenses are county and job specific – in order to obtain an out of state contractor license you must provide a commercial job location address in Cecil County.
+Please further note that if your company performs an additional job in Cecil County and the gross amount of the contract for said job exceeds $1,000, you would need to obtain another out-of-state contractor license for that job as well (see Annotated Code of Maryland, §17-602(b)(2).
 If you are out of state and performing any work on existing or residential property, you must get a home improvement license from the Maryland Home Improvement Commission (see link above), regardless of whether you hold a valid home improvement license in another state – there is no reciprocity in Maryland.
 In order to obtain this license, you must first register your business with the Maryland State Department of Assessments and Taxation.
 You may access their website using the SDAT link below under “Before Applying for a Business License” or reach their office at (410) 767-1340 for additional information on the registration process.
 Once you have obtained your SDAT number, you can email the licensing department at firstname.lastname@example.org and we will send you a return email with the additional information necessary to process your license, to include the complete address of the job location in Cecil County.
 Please note that the entire application and license process can take place via email.
 Please further note that if your company performs an additional job in Cecil County and the gross amount of the contract for said job exceeds $1,000, you would need to obtain another out-of-state contractor license for that job as well (see Annotated Code of Maryland, §17-602(b)(2).